Satake's good basic invariants for finite complex reflection groups: Introduction

 \subsection{Acknowledgment}

-The work of Y.K. is supported in part by KAKENHI Kiban-S (16H06337) and KAKEHI Kiban-S (21H04994).
+The work of Y.K. is supported in part by KAKENHI Kiban-S (16H06337) and KAKENHI Kiban-S (21H04994).
 S.M. is supported in part by KAKENHI Kiban-C (23K03099).
 Y.K. and S.M. thank Ikuo Satake for valuable discussions and comments.
+The authors also thank the referee for helpful comments.